fiverbeyond/In-Otter-Words/_posts/2025-4-1-what-do-we-mean-by-mass-deportation.md

 I think most people who think about the threat of mass deportation realize that it's a political impossibility, but my first inkling that this was understood by restrictionists in power came from Tom Homan.

+> **Interviewer:** So after you [deport criminals], then you go after everybody who is there illegally.
+> **Tom Homan:** If you're in the country illegally, you're on the table.

+Oh.
+Just... 'on the table'?
+But... this is the same standard that U.S. governmental policy has followed for the past half a century: keep deportation as an *option* for all unauthorized immigrants, but leave most of them alone.
+If this is what "mass deportation" means, then we've always done "mass deportation".

+It turns out, Mark Krikorian, Executive Directory for the Center for Immigration Studies agrees!

 > **Mark Krikorian:** "What does 'mass deportation' actually mean?
 And is it really going to be all that different from what happened in previous administrations?... mass
 > deportation as it's being described by the incoming Border Czar Tom Homan really isn't an outlier.
 It's what we've had the past four years which is an outlier."